 Field Description HTTPS Set to Yes for secure communication with Cisco TMS.
 Connection Timeout Timeout in seconds when connecting to Cisco TMS.
 Receive Timeout Receive timeout for Cisco TMS in seconds.
+Hostname The hostname of the Cisco TMS server.
+You only need to edit this field if the hostname has previously been erroneously configured as something other than localhost.
 Username Username of an account that is a member of the site administrator's group in Cisco TMS.
 Password Password for the above account.